 FIOS Read more

-Fiber Optic Service.
-A data communication service that uses fiber optic cables to transfer data using pulses of light.
-Competes with cable and DSL Internet service providers.
+Fiber Optic Service (FIOS) is a data communication service that uses fiber optic cables to transfer data using pulses of light.

 Firewall Read more